 C) Photograph all the bands I was homies with and have been working with for the past few years, get sick ass images, put ’em to use, and continue the stories of these people I have been piecing together

 Alright, so who did I work with on this tour?
-Of Mice & Men, like I said, my main steeze.
+Of Mice & Men, as I said, my main squeeze.
 Homies, love ’em, got so many photos and posted to their Facebook every day.
-In addition I shot Bring Me The Horizon, Memphis May Fire, Pierce The Veil, All Time Low, and Sleeping With Sirens as much as I could.
+In addition, I shot Bring Me The Horizon, Memphis May Fire, Pierce The Veil, All Time Low, and Sleeping With Sirens as much as I could.
 I am writing this blog while sorting through my photos.
-I took about 10k photos on the tour, which is a good amount, little bit less than I expected, but I got some keepers so I am okay with that.
+I took about 10k photos on the tour, which is a good amount, a little bit less than I expected, but I got some keepers so I am okay with that.
 I am basically sifting through Lightroom staring images and finding ones I want to use for my blog.
-I did post a lot of the live images, but held back on the relaxed images for this blog.
+I did post a lot of the live images but held back on the relaxed images for this blog.
 You know the music, let me show you the people.

 I knew Soundwave was going to be fun, but it was also going to be rough.
 We did 6 flights, plus flying in and out of Australia in 13 days.
 So 8 flights, 13 days, plus 5 Soundwave Festivals and 2 Sidewave Shows and a bit of partying during the night hours.